lnxjedi/gopherbot/doc/Configuration.md

 # - or -
 TrustAllPlugins: true  # default: false
 ```
-`TrustedPlugins` and `TrustAllPlugins` determine which plugins are allowed to use the `CallPlugin(...)` method to call this plugin, or use this plugin for authorization or elevation.
+`TrustedPlugins` and `TrustAllPlugins` determine which plugins are allowed to use the `CallPlugin(...)` method to call this plugin.
 When called via `CallPlugin`, there is no authorization or elevation check performed for the target; rather, the target _trusts_ that the calling plugin configured appropriate authorization and/or elevation.

 ### Elevator, ElevatedCommands and ElevateImmediateCommands